libreswitch/ops/tests/rest/rest_test.md

 admin
 ```

-Sort by allowed sort field (ascending mode)
+Sort by allowed sort field (ascending mode).

 For each allowed sort field exececute the following steps:
 1. Execute a GET request on /rest/v1/system/ports?depth=1;sort={field_name} and verify that response is `200 OK`.
-2. Verify if the result is being ordered by the provided field name
+2. Verify if the result is being ordered by the provided field name.

-Sort by allowed sort field (descending mode)
+Sort by allowed sort field (descending mode).

 For each allowed sort field exececute the following steps:
 1. Execute a GET request on /rest/v1/system/ports?depth=1;sort=-{field_name} and verify that response is `200 OK`.
-2. Verify if the result is being ordered by the provided field name
+2. Verify if the result is being ordered by the provided field name.

 ### Test result criteria